 - Meningococcal septicaemia without meningitis does not tend to present with stiff neck, back rigidity, bulging fontanelle, photophobia, Kernig's sign, Brudzinski's sign, paresis, focal neurological deficits or seizures.

-- Stiff neck (generally not present in children under the age of one year or in patients with altered mental state), back rigidity, bulging fontanelle (in infants), photophobia, opisthotonus (if severe).
+- Stiff neck (generally not present in children under the age of 1 year or in patients with altered mental state).

 - Altered mental state, unconsciousness, toxic/moribund state.

-- Shock: signs of shock include tachycardia and/or hypotension, respiratory distress, altered mental state and poor urine output.
+- Shock: other signs of shock include tachycardia and/or hypotension, respiratory distress, poor urine output in addition to increased capillary refill time, altered mental state, leg pain, cold hands and feet and unusual skin colour.

 - Kernig's sign (pain and resistance on passive knee extension with hips fully flexed).